Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ##### Behaviour
 When a duplicate entry is made, move the original entry to the top of the list and discard the duplicate.

+Convert URLs into domains when adding domain to whitelist.

 ##### Text input
-Textinput to enter domains to be added to the whitelist.
+Text input to enter domains to be added to the whitelist.

 ##### Label in text input
 `e.g. www.example.com`